knivek91/ReactLab01/README.md

-# ReactLab01
+# ReactLab01 - Component
-Introduccion breve a React
+Introduction to React Component

+Explain how Component works in react lifycycle.

+Explanation of Smart, Dump, Stalees Component.